-- Course Outcomes By the end of this course, students will be able to - 1. distill a primary purpose into a single compelling statement by - a. selecting and narrowing their own topics. - b. identifying and writing argumentative thesis statements. - 2. order major points in a reasonable and convincing manner based on that purpose by - a. engaging in the writing process-including prewriting, outlining, drafting, and revising. - b. demonstrating the relationship between the thesis and outline. - c. writing formal topic and sentence outlines. - d. developing an introduction, body, and conclusion for each collegiate essay. - 3. develop ideas using appropriate argumentative rhetorical patterns by - a. employing reasonable, logical argumentative strategies to support fully the thesis. - b. synthesizing source materials with original thought.
+- 1. Distill a primary purpose into a single compelling statement by - 1. selecting and narrowing a topic. - 2. identifying and writing argumentative thesis statements. - 2.
+Order major points in a reasonable and convincing manner based on that purpose by - 1. engaging in the writing process-including prewriting, outlining, drafting, and revising. - 2. demonstrating the relationship between the thesis and outline. - 3. writing formal topic and sentence outlines. - 4. developing an introduction, body, and conclusion for each collegiate essay. - 3.
+Develop ideas using appropriate argumentative rhetorical patterns by - 1. employing reasonable, logical argumentative strategies to support fully the thesis. - 2. synthesizing source materials with original thought. - 4.
+Employ correct diction, syntax, usage, grammar, mechanics, punctuation and spelling by - 1. editing and revising each essay. - 2. addressing issues of style and audience through revision. - 5.
+Manage and coordinate basic information gathered from an outside source by

-- 4. employ correct diction, syntax, usage, grammar, mechanics, punctuation and spelling by - a. editing and revising their essays. - b. addressing issues of style and audience through revision. - 5. manage and coordinate basic information gathered from an outside source by - a. critically analyzing the source materials. - b. locating and using credible secondary sources. - c. differentiating between opinions, facts, and inferences. - d. quoting, paraphrasing, and summarizing source materials. - e. documenting
+- 1. critically analyzing the source materials. - 2. locating and using credible secondary sources. - 3. differentiating between opinions, facts, and inferences. - 4. quoting, paraphrasing, and summarizing source materials. - 5. documenting sources according to MLA standards through a Works Cited list and internal citations